em-bst/graph-neural-networks/REPORT.md

 The data is structured with :

-- A variable x, which describes the nodes of a graph
+- A variable $x$, which describes the nodes of a graph
-- A variable edge_index, to indicate the connections between nodes
+- A variable $edge\_index$, to indicate the connections between nodes
-- A variable edge_attr, which contains the type of bond (edge) between two nodes
+- A variable $edge\_attr$, which contains the type of bond (edge) between two nodes
-- A variable y, which is our **target** variable, and measures the constrained solubility of the molecules.
+- A variable $y$, which is our **target** variable, and measures the constrained solubility of the molecules.

 → The constrained solubility of a molecule is given by the following formula :